 Water is an absolute essential of human life, and every form of life that we know of requires it to exist.
 But water is also a universal solvent, collecting all the elements of its environment, and from there carrying it directly into our homes and bodies.
-Water Monitoring Day was established to encourage and educate people on how to monitor the components of the water in their local area.
+World Water Monitoring Day was established to encourage and educate people on how to monitor the components of the water in their local area.
 Water pollution is a serious problem, and learning how to identify, take care of, and prevent it is more important with every passing year.

-History of Water Monitoring Day
+History of World Water Monitoring Day

-Water Monitoring Day was created by America’s Clean Water Foundation in 2003 with the intent of being a program that reached out to people all over the globe to raise awareness of water pollution issues and get people to test their local bodies of water.
+World Water Monitoring Day was created by America’s Clean Water Foundation in 2003 with the intent of being a program that reached out to people all over the globe to raise awareness of water pollution issues and get people to test their local bodies of water.
 This information is then intended to be shared through various resources, including the World Water Monitoring Challenge Website (www.monitorwater.org).

 Take a look at the water coming out of your tap, for most of us this means we’re seeing water from a municipal water source that is monitored and treated against pollution and disease by government authorities.
 But how clean and safe is it really?
 While most of us believe our tap water to be safe, there are occurrences like those in Flint, Michigan that reveal that we can’t always trust even our city water to be completely safe for us to drink.